Colleges, universities taking precautionary measures amid COVID-19 outbreak

 (WJHL) — Post-secondary schools across the region are taking precautionary steps amid the coronavirus (COVID-19) outbreak.

-At this point, eight cases of the disease have been confirmed in Tennessee and Virginia.
+At this point, nine cases of the disease have been confirmed in Tennessee and Virginia.

 Below is look at the response area colleges and universities are taking to address the outbreak.